MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/index.md

 They are not available on the mobile platforms, because the OAuth2 spec states that there should be a secure, dedicated connection between the application and the identity provider.
 This secure connection can be achieved on web servers and web API back-ends by deploying a certificate (or a secret string, but this is not recommended for production).
 It cannot be achieved on mobile apps and other client applications that are distributed to users.
 As such, these confidential flows **are not available on**:

-- Xamarin.Android / MAUI Android
+- MAUI Android
-- Xamarin.iOS / MAUI iOS
+- MAUI iOS
-- UWP and WinUI
+- WinUI

 ## Migration from Azure Active Directory Authentication Library (ADAL)